CY 3740 / CY 5770 - Systems Security

 quirky.
 There's plenty of extra points to score, but it's perfectly fine

-gives you wiggle room to get a top grade even if you miss a few things.
+them.
+Bonuses give you wiggle room to get a top grade even if you miss a

 There are 2 exams.
 Exams are often boring, and therefore I make them